Twin-to-twin transfusion syndrome

 Treatment and prognosis

 Serial sonographic monitoring is common practice.
-In an uncomplicated monochorionic twin pregnancy, TTTS screening should start from 16 weeks gestation with assessment fetal growth, DVPs and umbilical arterial pulsatility index (UA-PI) performed every two weeks.
+In an uncomplicated monochorionic twin pregnancy, TTTS screening should start from 16 weeks gestation with assessment of fetal growth, deepest vertical pockets, and umbilical arterial pulsatility index (UA-PI) performed every two weeks.
 Detailed morphology ultrasound is routine at 20 weeks.
 Additional fetal middle cerebral arterial-peak systolic velocity (MCA-PSV) is recommended from 22 weeks.

 Untreated, TTTS generally carries a poor prognosis, with up to 90% perinatal mortality 8.
 Laser coagulation of the chorionic plate is the treatment of choice and significantly improves the prognosis for both twins - although both morbidity and mortality remain considerably higher than in non-TTTS monochorionic pregnancies.